citrix/citrix-unified-workspace-api-spa-entra-sso-example/README.md

 This sequence diagram illustrates the API calls the example Single Page Application (SPA) and the Token Management Service (TMS) will make during the initial page load, login, resource enumeration and resource launch, including the single sign-on interaction with Entra ID.

+Note: Calls to the Workspace API should be `https://{CUSTOMER_DOMAIN}/citrixapi` instead of `customer.cloud.com/api`.

 ![Token Management Service Sequence](./sequence/key-journeys.png)

 ## Javascript